List of banned video games by country: Ukraine

 Mortal Kombat 11 is banned in Ukraine due to high-impact blood and gore and depictions of communist symbolism, which is banned per Ukrainian law.

 Negligee: Love Stories is not officially banned in Ukraine, but Dharker Studios decided to not release this game on Steam due to explicit sexual content and nudity.
 The game was also not released in many other countries for the same reason, including Afghanistan, Algeria, Bangladesh, Belarus, Botswana, China, Egypt, Ethiopia, Guyana, Iceland, Indonesia, Iran, Iraq, Lebanon, Malaysia, Morocco, Myanmar, Namibia, Nigeria, Pakistan, Papua New Guinea, Russia, Saudi Arabia, South Africa, South Korea, Sudan, Syria, Turkey, Turkmenistan, Uganda, the United Arab Emirates, the United Kingdom, Venezuela and Vietnam.

 Uzbekistan

-Authorities in Uzbekistan banned a number of games over concerns that they could be "used to propagate violence, pornography, threaten security and social and political stability", most notably first-person shooters such as Call of Duty: Black Ops and Doom, horror games like Silent Hill and Resident Evil, Mortal Kombat and even relatively non-violent simulations such as The Sims.
+Authorities in Uzbekistan banned a number of games over concerns that they could be "used to propagate violence, pornography, threaten security and social and political stability", most notably first-person shooters such as Call of Duty: Black Ops and Doom, horror games like Silent Hill and Resident Evil, Mortal Kombat and even relatively non-violent simulations such as The Sims and Avatar World.
 The ban was condemned and ridiculed for taking precedence over more important societal issues and a waste of time and effort.